Easy Slow Cooker Sugar Free Low Carb Dairy Free Fudge

 UPDATE: May 2014: Recently I tried this recipe using fresh coconut milk from Silk and it was phenomenal.
 In fact I think even better than using canned coconut milk and again made with sugar-free chocolate chips as mentioned.
 A big hit with my entire family!

-• The fudge may be sweet enough for you with just the sugar-free chocolate chips, but typically those who are not on a low carb diet are used to very sweet type fudge, so if you are making this for others I would suggest adding in additional sweetener as I did in the video.
+Typically those who are not on a low carb diet are used to very sweet type dark chocolate fudge, so if you are making this for others I would suggest adding in additional sweetener as I did in the video.

 Print Recipe Pin Recipe Rate this Recipe